elopio/docs/source/includes/_callAPI.md

 #### augur.api.Market.getReportingState({ tx }[, callback])

 Returns the current [Reporting](#report) State that the `market` is in.
 This method returns a number between 0 and 12, which corresponds to the various Reporting States outlined in the [Reporting Section](#reporting) of the documentation.

+#### augur.api.Market.getReputationToken({ tx }[, callback])

+Returns the Ethereum contract address of the [Reputation Token (REP)](#rep) for the specified [Market](#market).
+REP is Staked whenever a First Report is submitted or when users attempt to Challenge the Tentative Outcome of a Market.
+A Market only accepts one REP contract as the source of Staked REP, and this method returns that contract's address.

 #### augur.api.Market.getShareToken({ tx, \_outcome }[, callback])